microsoft/calculator/CONTRIBUTING.md

 and the [modern C++/WinRT language projections](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/).

 ### Testing
 Your change should include tests to verify new functionality wherever possible.
-Code should be structured so that it can be unit tested independently of the UI.
+The code should be structured so that it can be unit tested independently of the UI.
 [Manual test cases](docs/ManualTests.md) should be used where automated testing is not feasible.

 ### Git workflow
-Calculator uses the [GitHub flow](https://guides.github.com/introduction/flow/) where most development happens directly on the `master` branch.
+The Calculator uses the [GitHub flow](https://guides.github.com/introduction/flow/) where most development happens directly on the `master` branch.
 The `master` branch should always be in a healthy state which is ready for release.